erebboah/mirna_pipeline/README.md

 Each sample will get its own output directory, named the same as the sample ID, e.g. `ENC4_453_SB`.
 Within the sample directory, there's `cutadapt` and `star` directories containing intermediate files.
 The actual tab-separated microRNA quantifications per sample are in the main counts directory `counts` (e.g. `/pub/erebboah/mirna_pipeline/counts/ENC4_453_NM.tsv`).
 Remove the sample directories to save space if you only need the final counts.
 Other than counts, you may be interested in the STAR report (e.g. `ENC4_453_SB/star/Log.final.out`) and signal files to display on the UCSC genome browser (e.g. `ENC4_453_SB/star/Signal.UniqueMultiple.str1.out.wig`).
 The percent uniquely mapped reads is low because the microRNAs are so short.
 On average I get ~43% multi-mapped reads, and pass ENCODE standards.
 For microRNA-seq, the number of multi-mapped reads plus unique reads are the total number of aligned reads (should be > 5M).
 Feel free to poke around my old [ENCODE miRNA-seq spreadsheet](https://docs.google.com/spreadsheets/d/1qcve4QnxcMVTgyIxT3ouhblCO1y5pmKZ2B9L-TCnbBg/edit#gid=898072680) for other QC stuff.

 ## Analysis
 1. Concatenate counts per sample into a counts matrix.
-Example code in R and python from our practice run.
+Example code in R and python using data from our practice run.
 2. Convert counts to CPM (counts per million) to normalize for library depth: R and python
 3. Principal component analysis: R and python
 4. Differential microRNA expression analysis between conditions using pyDeseq2: python